2. Numeric vectors#

 hence a missing observation).

-The scan function can be used to read all the inputs and convert them to a single numeric vector:
+We can invoke the scan function to read all the inputs and convert them to a single numeric vector:

 scan(paste0("https://github.com/gagolews/teaching-data/raw/",